Scheduled Printing: How to Print Files on Schedule with FolderMill Service

 cmd /c move /y "C:\Input\*" "C:\FolderMill Data\Hot Folders\1\Incoming\"

-This command will move all files appearing in C:\Input to the Incoming folder.
+This command will move all files appearing in C:\Input to the FolderMill's Incoming folder.
 Just set it to launch at the right time – using a time-based or event-based trigger (as described above).

 How to copy files to Incoming folder on schedule